godka/Pensieve-PPO/README.md

 ## Experimental Results

-We report the training curve of entropy weight beta, reward, and entropy respectively.
-Results are evaluated over the Oboe network traces.
+We reported the training curve of entropy weight beta, reward, and entropy respectively.
+Results were evaluated over the Oboe network traces.

 <p align="center">
     <img src="beta.png" width="30%"><img src="reward.png" width="30%"><img src="entropy.png" width="30%">
 </p>

+## Pretrained Model

+Furthermore, we have also added the pretrained model in https://github.com/godka/Pensieve-PPO/tree/master/src/pretrain

+The model improves 5.38% on average QoE compared with the original pensive model [1].

 Please feel free to let me know if you have any questions.